 I found out later it’s the most popular lesbian bar in the area.
 (Explains why they were so friendly!)

-Living in Nice isn’t something I had even considered prior to my spontaneous visit six months ago.
-But beginning again in this little slice of French Rivera paradise is exactly the drastic life change I needed.
+Living in Nice France isn’t something I had even considered prior to my spontaneous visit six months ago.
+But beginning again in this little slice of the French Rivera is exactly the drastic life change I needed.

-Living in Nice.
+Living in Nice France.
 Not easy, but well worth it!